The Colorado Homestead Exemption

 Learn about the Colorado homestead exemption and how it can protect your home equity in bankruptcy.

+In bankruptcy, a homestead exemption protects equity in your home.
+Here you'll find specific information about the homestead exemption in Colorado.
 For general information about how the homestead exemption works in both Chapter 7 and Chapter 13 bankruptcy, read The Homestead Exemption in Bankruptcy.
 You'll find detailed information about Colorado bankruptcies in Filing for Bankruptcy in Colorado.

-The Scope of the Colorado Homestead Exemption
+What Does the Colorado Homestead Exemption Cover?

 In Colorado, the homestead exemption applies to real property, such as your home or condominium.
 It will also protect a mobile home, manufactured home, or house trailer.
 You must occupy the property in order to take advantage of the homestead exemption.

-The homestead exemption also applies to sale proceeds of the property.
+The homestead exemption also applies to the sale proceeds of the property.
 The sale proceeds are exempt for two years after they are received.
 Also, a deceased owner's spouse or children can claim the homestead exemption.

-Finding the Colorado Homestead Exemption Statute
+Where Do I Find the Colorado Homestead Exemption Statute?

 Periodic Adjustments of Colorado Exemption Amounts